markhogue/RadData/README.md

 This package contains data from the International Commission on Radiological Protection (ICRP) Publication 107, Nuclear Decay Data for Dosimetric Calculations.
 The data sets were converted from the original to a tidy data set.
 The files include:

--   **ICRP-07.NDX** The index file distributed from ICRP as ICRP-07.NDX.
-It has 32 variables, including 31 original variables from ICRP, plus the derived decay\_constant variable.
+-   ICRP-07.NDX The index file has 32 variables, including 31 original variables from ICRP.
+The 32nd variable is a derived decay\_constant variable in inverse seconds, to allow activity computation without unit conversion issues.

--   **ICRP-07.RAD** The file distributed from ICRP as ICRP-07.rad.
-Data on the energy and yield of each radiation emitted in nuclear transformations of the radionuclide.
+-   ICRP-07.RAD Data on the energy and yield of each radiation emitted in nuclear transformations of the radionuclide.

--   **rad\_codes** A small table providing descriptions of the codes used in RAD.
+-   rad\_codes A small table providing descriptions of the codes used in ICRP-07.RAD.

--   **ICRP-07.BET** The index file distributed from ICRP as ICRP-07.bet.
-Beta decay spectra for beta emitters.
+-   ICRP-07.BET Beta decay spectra for beta emitters.

 Installation
 ------------